Saturday, June 29, 2019

-My nephew, Seth, recently began his third Middle East deployment.
-It is tough on his wife and two kiddos.
-This piece, from March 8, 2007, is how some families try to cope with the father's absence.
+My nephew, Seth, has been through a number of overseas deployments; it is tough on his family.
+This piece, from March 8, 2007, is how some families try to cope with a parent's absence.

 I saw it on the news yesterday, a little human interest story about a family separated by the fighting in Iraq.
 A young North Carolina mother is keeping the image of her military husband alive in the consciousness of her fifteen month old son through the ingenious use of Flat Daddy.
 A life size cut-out of the child's father in military gear is in constant vision of the toddler.
 They even showed a clip of daddy, strapped into a backseat, riding with mom and son on an automobile excursion.
 The mother reinforces the likeness of her spouse with his recorded voice in an attempt to maintain a connection between father and son.
 Conceived by a Maine National Guard soldier, Flat Daddies are available to military families free of charge, produced by a Toledo, Ohio firm.
 Lord willing, Julie Malmborg and son Evan will welcome the real daddy home from the war in July.
 On that joyous day, Flat Daddy can blessedly retire to wherever cardboard cut-outs go when they outlive their usefulness.
 Paper will be replaced by flesh and blood and flat will become three dimensional.
 Evan doesn't know his numbers yet but his mother is counting the days.